-- 1. Students who are at-risk of failing a course or who have failed a course are strongly encouraged to participate in one of the credit recovery programs offered during the school year or during a summer school session.
+- Students who are at-risk of failing a course or who have failed a course are strongly encouraged to participate in one of the credit recovery programs offered during the school year or during a summer school session.
 (See "Assignment of Credit" Part 3B) - 2.
 Failed Courses: If a student repeats and passes a previously failed course, the failing grade (F or WF) will be replaced by "R" (repeat) on the student's transcript and the failing grade will be dropped from the G.P.A.
 The course title and new grade will be recorded in the semester that the course is repeated and passed; and the student will receive appropriate credit and grade points in the G.P.A. - 3.
 Passed Course for a Higher Grade: If a student repeats a course for which a passing grade and credit have been previously earned, the highest grade earned in that course is recorded in the semester earned.
 The lower grade(s) is replaced by "R" (repeat) on the student's transcript and the lower grade will be dropped from the G.P.A.
 The student will receive appropriate credit and grade points.
+The following additional guidelines apply to repeating previously passed courses: - A) The student must have approval of the Assistant Principal of Pupil Personnel Services, providing there are available seats, prior to the first day of class of the semester in which enrollment is requested.